Skip to main content

 UM/UIM coverage can protect you if the other driver has no insurance or not enough insurance.
 Oregon’s UM/UIM framework is also addressed in ORS Chapter 742.

 In real-world claims, UIM often becomes central when injuries are significant and the at-fault driver carries low limits.
+If the dispute shifts to your own insurer, Johnson Law’s UM/UIM article explains why your own insurance company may still evaluate fault, causation, damages, and procedure.

 How the Out-of-State Driver’s Policy Fits In